theCollectr/sorting/README.md

         int[] digitFreq = new int[radix];
         int div = (int) Math.pow(radix, digit);

-        // finds the area each value will cover in the result array for (int element: arr) {
+        for (int element: arr) {
             int number = (element / div) % radix;
             digitFreq[number]++;